guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

     - the variant objects can contain three properties:
         - variant.id: the name of the variant
         - variant.test: the main test function that applies the treatment for the test
+        - variant.impression (optional): a function that's called to register the impression of the test. it receives a callback that you should call when you want to fire the impression. if not provided, the impression will fire on pageload (as long as canRun is true)
-        - variant.success: a function that's called alongside test that determines if the user has finished the test. it receives a callback as a parameter that you must call when the test is completed.
+        - variant.success (optional): a function that's called alongside test that determines if the user has finished the test. it receives a callback as a parameter that you must call when the test is completed.

 When choosing your audience offset, it is good to avoid overlapping tests.
 You can check [here](https://frontend.gutools.co.uk/analytics/abtests) to see what tests are currently running, and what their offset is.